British National Party: Association with violence

 Some members of the BNP were radicalised during their involvement with the party and subsequently sought to carry out acts of violence and terrorism.
 Tony Lecomber was imprisoned for three years for possessing explosives, after a nail bomb exploded while he was transporting it to the offices of the Workers' Revolutionary Party in 1985.
 He was imprisoned for three years in 1991 whilst serving as the BNP's Director of Propaganda for assaulting a Jewish teacher.
 In 1999, the ex-BNP member David Copeland used nail bombs to target homosexuals and ethnic minorities in London.
 In 2005, the BNP's Burnley candidate Robert Cottage was convicted of stockpiling chemicals for use in what he believed was a coming civil war, while a Yorkshire BNP member, Terry Gavan, was convicted in 2010 for stockpiling firearms and nail bombs.

+Billy Brit

+The Billy Brit character, as depicted in the video entitled "Heroes".

+Billy Brit is a puppet character who has been used in YouTube videos by the youth wing of the BNP.

+In one of the videos, titled "Heroes", the character recites a poem extolling a series of British figures: Boudicca, Edward I, William Shakespeare, Isaac Newton, Lord Nelson, the Duke of Wellington, Captain Scott, Enoch Powell and Nick Griffin.
+Every verse except for the one on Griffin ends with a statement that the individual was white.
+The "Heroes" video was criticised by Hari Kunzru of The Guardian.
+An episode of Have I Got News for You played a clip containing the Boudicca verse, prompting Stuart Maconie to jokingly comment "Pixar have gone really downhill, haven't they?".
+The puppet itself was not commissioned by the BNP but was a standard puppet bought off-the-shelf.